Effectiveness of the Self-Consistent Harmonic Approximation in ferromagnets with dipolar interactions: Renormalization factors

 whose coefficients are given by

 Therefore, it is a straightforward procedure to get the exact result

-and disregarding the forth-order term $\langle s^z\phi\rangle_0^2$, we obtain the Eq. (\ref{eq.rho}).
-Note that, in the decoupled fields case, $\langle s^z\varphi\rangle_0=0$, and the result is the same one obtained from the relation $\langle (s^z)^2\cos\phi\rangle_0=\langle (s^z)^2\rangle_0\langle\cos\phi\rangle_0$.
+and disregarding the forth-order term $\langle s^z\phi\rangle_0^2$, we obtain Eq. (\ref{eq.rho}).
+Note that, in the decoupled fields case, we have $\langle s^z\varphi\rangle_0=0$, which provides the result obtained from the relation $\langle (s^z)^2\cos\phi\rangle_0=\langle (s^z)^2\rangle_0\langle\cos\phi\rangle_0$.
 In addition, one can use the same approach to implement higher-order contributions to the SCHA renormalization parameter, although the corrections are minor and do not provide reasonable changes in final results.
 The more relevant contribution to determining the transition temperature comes from the exponential term.

 The dipolar renormalization parameter follows the same development.
 Considering the isotropic part and the terms present in Eq. (\ref{eq.dip_anisotropic}), the derivative of the dipolar Hamiltonian reads